The Human factor #FINALE-THE OTHER END OF THE SAME CONVERSATION

 Shipping incidents are rarely about equipment.
 This is where we examine the human side of maritime safety — fatigue, pressure, poor decisions made in good faith, and the invisible forces that shape life and death at sea.
 Because the weakest link is always the one nobody wanted to talk about.

-Designed for Superhumans: Why Aviation’s Playbook Is Shipping’s Salvation Ever notice how many vessels seem designed for officers who don’t…
+Ever notice how many vessels seem designed for officers who don’t exist?
+They never get tired, never lose focus, and…

 A.P.E.M. – Appraisal.
 Planning.
 Execution.
 Monitoring.
 Sounds like a Navy SEAL mission, doesn’t it?
 It’s actually the OG, classic four-step…